seigler/fhqwhgads/README.md

 This is an homage to Homestar Runner's Strongbad Email #9, http://homestarrunner.com/sbemail9.html

+You can see it hosted at http://fhqwhgads.bit/ (if that won't resolve for you, use http://fhqwhgads.bit.pe/)

 ## Setup

 The project uses grunt for LESS preprocessing and some other small tasks.
 In the base directory, run "npm install" to download all the dependencies.